Clarifai/docs/docs/portal-guide/workflows/setting-up-a-mesh-workflow.md

 ## Workflow Predict

 After creating your workflow, you can start using it to make predictions.

-For example, the custom workflow we created previously combined two models together.
-We can use it to extract text from [this image](https://samples.clarifai.com/featured-models/ocr-woman-holding-sold-sign.jpg), and then translate the extracted text into Spanish.
+For example, let's use the custom workflow we created previously to extract text from [this image](https://samples.clarifai.com/featured-models/ocr-woman-holding-sold-sign.jpg), and then translate the extracted text into Spanish.

-To do so, go to the workflow's overview page and click the blue "**+**" button.
+To do so, go to the workflow's overview page, select the version you want to use, and click the blue "**+**" button.
 Next, select the **Try your own image or video** option on the modal that appears.
 The small window that pops up allows you to upload the image.

 ![try your own image or video](/img/community_2/workflow_predict_try_your_own_image.png)